-The five museums of Historic Palmyra were born during the transformative Urban Renewal era from 1964 to 1976.
+The five museums of Historic Palmyra were established during the transformative Urban Renewal era, which occurred between 1964 and 1976.
 Our incorporation with the New York State Department of State began in 1967, and in 2005, we proudly received an absolute charter from the New York State Board of Regents.
-Yet, the spirit of Historic Palmyra reaches back even further, as we have been dedicated to preserving the rich history of Palmyra, NY, since 1843.
+However, the spirit of Historic Palmyra goes back even further, as we have been dedicated to preserving the rich history of Palmyra, NY, since 1843.

 Historic Palmyra's mission is to save the history of Palmyra and vicinity through the preservation of architecture, artifacts, and archives.
 Historic Palmyra teaches and educates through the five unique museums and their collections, welcoming thousands of visitors each year.
 Our museums include the Palmyra Historical Museum, Erie Canal Depot, Print Shop Museum, Phelps General Store & Residence, and Alling Coverlet Museum.